Protocol Revenue

 Fixed Commission

 Currently, Rocket Pool has an individual validator fixed commission model.
-This means each validator will always charge the same commission for the lifetime of that validator (or until the Node Operator opts into an upgrade that changes the commission).
-With the existing system, 100% of the rETH commission goes to Node Operator commission, so the protocol’s average rETH commission only changes slowly, as new validators are added or Node Operators opt to upgrade their validators to a new commission.
+This means each validator will always charge the same commission for the lifetime of that validator (or until the node operator opts into an upgrade that changes the commission).
+With the existing system, 100% of the rETH commission goes to node operator commission, so the protocol’s average rETH commission only changes slowly, as new validators are added or node operators opt to upgrade their validators to a new commission.

 Fixed Protocol Fee

 The RPL staking minimum serves as an indirect protocol fee.
 Since it’s fixed at 10% of borrowed ETH, it represents a fixed fee.
 The protocol’s average fee is resistant to change, even if we did vote a change in.
-The impact of such a change would only be realized slowly, as new validators are added, or Node Operators withdraw RPL (which may require exiting and recreating validators in some cases).
+The impact of such a change would only be realized slowly, as new validators are added, or node operators withdraw RPL (which may require exiting and recreating validators in some cases).

 Proposal